nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Alternatively to export files using GUI, you can either go to `Export` -> `Export` in the Menu Bar or enter the command `export`.
 </div>

-### Importing an addressbook: `import`
+### Importing data into CLInkedIn: `import`

 Imports the data for candidates from the specified file.

 Format: `import path/<PATH WITH NAME OF FILE TO BE IMPORTED FROM>`
 * The format of the file must be JSON or CSV.
-* Data being import will be merged with the existing data in the addressbook.
+* Data being import will be merged with the existing data in CLInkedIn.
-* Candidates whose name already exists in the addressbook will be ignored.
+* Candidates whose name already exists in CLInkedIn will be ignored.

 Examples:
 * `import path//Desktop/sample/data.csv` imports the list of candidates from `data.csv` in the `sample` directory of the `Desktop` to the addressbook.